veo-labs/openveo-portal/docs/advanced-configuration.md

- "path": "https://www.my-openveo-ws.com", // Complete path to the web service (including port if necessary) "clientID": "65d6247f0293049523d6a5e2efdf49ac07b51600", // OpenVeo Portal id "secretID": "8a7b0d43a631b52cf15e89eba7a65f274ccc7f73", // OpenVeo Portal secret "certificate": "server.crt" // The absolute path to the OpenVeo Web Service certificate if root CA is not in the system well known CAs
+ "path": "https://www.my-openveo-ws.com", // Complete path to the web service (including port if necessary) "clientID": "65d6247f0293049523d6a5e2efdf49ac07b51600", // OpenVeo Portal id "secretID": "8a7b0d43a631b52cf15e89eba7a65f274ccc7f73", // OpenVeo Portal secret "certificate": "server.crt" // The absolute path of the OpenVeo Web Service certificate if root CA is not in the system well known CAs
 }
 ```